kactus2/plugintemplates/README.md

 # plugintemplates
 Template projects to start with Kactus2 plugin development.
 Comes with Visual Studio 2022 projects, as well as pro and pri files.
-Documentation is available at https://kactus2.cs.tut.fi/projects/kactus2/wiki/PluginDevelopment
+Documentation is available in the [wiki](https://github.com/kactus2/plugintemplates/wiki).